 "No!"
 Trish exclaimed.

-The "shots fired' call rang out from all cars.
-The policemen emerged from their vehicles to see the flames rising from the back yard.
+"Shots fired," rang out from all cars.
+Several policemen emerged from their vehicles to see flames rising from the back yard.

 With weapons drawn, they entered the house.
 Han Sing appeared from the shadows with burned hands raised above his head.

 "Okay, step this way," a random officer said.
-All saw his scalded, cloth draped hands, and appeared weakened with labored breathing.
-They suggested he go to the ambulance.
+All saw his cloth draped hands, and how he appeared weak with labored breathing.
+They searched him anyway, and once cleared, they suggested he go to the ambulance.

 Han limped down a small flight of steps.
-Trish, from far away in the back seat, saw his beaten state, and leapt from the car.
+Trish, from far away in the back seat, saw his beaten state.

-She ignored him and jogged up to meet Han.
-Han was not only surprised to see her, but also relieved to see a friendly, caring person in front of him.
+Higgins sighed, then walked around and opened her door.
+Trish jogged up to meet Han, who was relieved to see a friendly, caring person in front of him.

-She scanned him up and down, and hardly believed he still stood upright, for he was bloodied, burned and broken.
-She stood millimeters from him and very gently held his hands.
-It hurt Han, he ignored the pain, but soon her smooth skin soothed his.
+She hardly believed he stood upright, for he was bloodied, burned and broken.
+She inched nearer to him and gently held his scalded hands.
+Her smooth skin was soothing to him.